History of the Eastern Orthodox Church: Conflict between Eastern Catholics and Eastern Orthodox

 Since the beginnings of the Uniate movement, there have been periodic conflicts between the Orthodox and Uniate in Poland and Western Russia.
-During the Time of Troubles there was a plan (by the conquering Polish monarchy) to convert all of Russia to Roman Catholicism.
+During the Time of Troubles and Polish–Russian War, there was a plan (by the conquering Polish monarchy) to convert all of Russia to Roman Catholicism.
 Patriarch Hermogenes was martyred by the Roman Catholics during this period (see also Polish–Lithuanian–Muscovite Commonwealth).

 The Eastern Catholic churches consider themselves to have reconciled the East and West Schism by keeping their prayers and rituals similar to those of Eastern Orthodoxy, while also accepting the primacy of the Bishop of Rome.

 Some Orthodox charge that joining in this unity comes at the expense of ignoring critical doctrinal differences and past atrocities.
 From the perspective of many Eastern Orthodox, Eastern Catholicism is a ploy by Roman Catholicism to undermine and ultimately destroy their church by undermining its legitimacy and absorbing it into the Roman Catholic Church.
 It is feared that this ploy would diminish the power to the original eastern Patriarchs of the church and would require the acceptance of rejected doctrines and Scholasticism over faith.

 In the 20th century, there have been conflicts which involved forced conversions both by the Roman Catholics and the Orthodox.
 In Croatia, the Ustaše forced the conversion of Orthodox to Roman Catholicism.
 Other forced conversions included the Roman Catholics inside the USSR and Eastern Bloc after the October Revolution.